 Safe for short-term use up to 2-3 months

 Do not use if you have hepatitis or gallbladder issues

 May lower blood sugar

 May slow clotting – stop using at least two weeks before surgery

 Do not use if you have a hormonal condition, are pregnant or breastfeeding

-Do not take if you are on anticoagulants, meds for diabetes, Talinolol, Sulfasalazine, Tacrolimus, Warfarin, cancer meds, Norvasc or hepatotoxic drugs.
+Do not take if you are on anticoagulants, medication for diabetes, Talinolol, Sulfasalazine, Tacrolimus, Warfarin, cancer medications, Norvasc or hepatotoxic drugs.